Oil falls on renewed lockdowns, stronger dollar

-LONDON (Reuters) - Brent crude oil prices fell as much as $1 per barrel on Monday, hit by renewed concerns about global fuel demand amid tough coronavirus lockdowns across the globe, as well as a stronger U.S. dollar.
+LONDON (Reuters) - Brent crude oil prices fell as much as $1 per barrel on Monday, hit by renewed concerns about global fuel demand amid tough coronavirus lockdowns around the world, as well as a stronger U.S. dollar.

 “The renewed concerns about demand due to very high numbers of new corona cases and further mobility restrictions, plus the stronger U.S. dollar, are generating selling pressure,” Commerzbank analyst Eugen Weinberg said.

-Most of Europe is now under the strictest restrictions, according to the Oxford stringency index, which tracks measures such as travel bans and school and workplace closures.
+Despite strict national lockdowns, Britain is facing the worst weeks of the pandemic, and in Germany cases are still rising.

+“The recovery in oil demand is stalling in Europe in particular due to the prolonged lockdowns.
+Concerns over Chinese demand are also growing due to the spike in Covid-19 cases in the country, as traders fear new lockdowns,” said Rystad Energy’s analyst Bjornar Tonhaugen.

-Mainland China saw its biggest daily increase in virus infections in more than five months, authorities said on Monday, as new infections rose in Hebei, which surrounds the capital, Beijing.
+Mainland China saw its biggest daily increase in virus infections in more than five months, authorities said, as new infections rose in Hebei, which surrounds the capital, Beijing.

 Shijiazhuang, the provincial capital and epicentre of the new outbreak, is in lockdown, with people and vehicles barred from leaving, as authorities seek to rein in the spread.